Sam5440/Genshin_Impact_Teleport/README.md

 # All File Introducion

-[ManualCollectPoint](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/main/ManualCollectPoint) : Some Points are collected from Discord.You can see [here](#ManualCollectPoint) to find what you need.
+[ManualCollectPoint](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/main/ManualCollectPoint) : Some Points are collected from Discord.
+You can see [here](#ManualCollectPoint) to find what you need.

 > **This is a manual recording of the coordinates by the player.
 More accurate, less empty coordinates.
 But not always complete.**

 [AutoGeneratePoint](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/main/AutoGeneratePoint) : All points are generated from data of unknown origin (You know what I mean.)

 >**These are the coordinates generated from the data.
 But contains one-off points, mission-generated points.
-More complete, but less accurate than manually collected coordinates and may have empty coordinates.**
+More complete but less accurate than manually collected coordinates and may have empty coordinates.**
 >
 >**Accuracy: plants = minerals > animals > monsters**
 >
->**This includes almost all the points that exist, if there are no problems with the generation function.**
+>**This includes almost all the points that exist if there are no problems with the generation function.**
 >
->**Supported language is descirbed in each folder's name.(if exists)**
+>**Supported language is described in each folder's name. (if it exists)**
 >
 > [Points(SortByItemKind)](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/main/AutoGeneratePoint/Points(SortByItemKind)[cn-en]) is generated and optimized by [ShinaKaria](https://github.com/ShinaKaria)